 Developmental Education is a field of practice and research within higher education with a theoretical foundation in developmental psychology and learning theory.
 It promotes the cognitive and affective growth of all postsecondary learners, at all levels of the learning continuum.
 Developmental education is sensitive and responsive to individual differences and special needs among learners.
 Developmental education programs and services commonly address academic preparedness, diagnostic assessment and placement, development of general and discipline-specific learning strategies, and affective barriers to learning.
 Developmental education includes, but is not limited to: all forms of learning assistance, such as tutoring, mentoring, and supplemental instruction; personal, academic, and career counseling; academic advisement; and coursework.
 (See also MATD.)

 Disaggregated Data: Typically, student achievement data are reported for whole populations, or as aggregate data.
 It is not, however, until the data are disaggregated that patterns, trends and other important information are uncovered.
-Disaggregated data simply means looking at test scores by specific subgroups of students.
+Disaggregated data simply means looking at student outcomes data by specific subgroups of students.

 Discipline Specific Snapshot provides department/discipline-level measures to assist departments monitor and improve their service to students.
 The departmental snapshot is designed to provide program and departmental level data to assist faculty in evaluating the effectiveness of their programs in advancing student success.
 Through this evaluation, strengths and weaknesses can be explored and faculty can identify initiatives to improve student success.